instana/nodejs/CONTRIBUTING.md

     - https://docs.npmjs.com/cli/v9/configuring-npm/package-lock-json#lockfileversion
     - https://github.com/instana/nodejs/pull/710

 **Note:** Packages published on the npm registry never contain `package-lock.json` files.
-So the versions pinned in our `package-lock.json` file are only relevant to determine the package versions that get installed when running `npm install` inside this repository (locally or on CI), they do not affect users installing `@instana` packages as a dependency.
+So the versions pinned in our `package-lock.json` file are only relevant to determine the package versions that get installed when running `pnpm install` inside this repository (locally or on CI), they do not affect users installing `@instana` packages as a dependency.

 ### Version Ranges vs. Pinning a Specific Version